Richmond Reckless Driving Lawyer

 No. Most Judges will accept any driving school accredited by AAA or The National Safety Council or your state’s DMV.
-For Virginia drivers the voluntary completion of driver improvement course results in five positive points being added to their driving record.
+For Virginia drivers, the voluntary completion of a driver improvement course results in five positive points being added to their driving record.
 In addition, many judges will accept online courses.

 Community Service & Character Reference Letters

 For serious offenses, sometimes it is advisable for the defendant to perform community service prior to the trial date to help mitigate the sentence.
 Character reference letters from current and former employers, and/or professors and teachers, and/or civic organizations are also helpful in this regard.

 Virginia Highway Safety Corridors are portions of Virginia’s interstates designated by the Virginia Department of Transportation or VDOT for enhanced enforcement of traffic infractions.
 Customary fines for traffic offenses in these zones are doubled.
 In addition, the maximum fines for noncriminal traffic offenses such as speeding are increased from $250 to $500, and minimum fines of $200 are imposed for criminal traffic offenses such as reckless driving.